 Life Insurance for Inheritance Tax Planning

-Life insurance can be a practical tool in inheritance tax planning.
-Policies can provide the necessary financial resources to cover inheritance tax liabilities, ensuring that beneficiaries receive their intended inheritance without financial burden.
-Writing a life insurance policy into trust ensures that the payout is excluded from the estate for inheritance tax calculations, making it a tax-efficient solution.
+Life insurance can be a practical tool in inheritance tax (IHT) planning.
+Policies can provide the necessary financial resources to cover inheritance tax (IHT) liabilities, ensuring that beneficiaries receive their intended inheritance without financial burden.
+Writing a life insurance policy into trust ensures that the payout is excluded from the estate for inheritance tax (IHT) calculations, making it a tax-efficient solution.

 Probate and Inheritance Tax